 By default, Ubuntu Core does not display a splash screen when a device is booting or shutting down.
-However, on Ubuntu Core 22, a splash screen can be enabled, either to display the built-in Ubuntu Core branding, or to display custom vendor branding or imagery.
+However, on Ubuntu Core 22 (and later), a splash screen can be enabled, either to display the built-in Ubuntu Core branding, or to display custom vendor branding or imagery.

 The splash screen can be customised in two different ways, either by including a new logo or image file, or by completely replacing the Plymouth theme used to generate the splash screen.

 A PNG-formatted vendor logo, or any other PNG-formatted image, can be placed within a new

 /splash directory in the root of the Gadget snap.
 The image file must be called

 │ ├── hooks

 │ ├── command-chain

 │ │ └── snapcraft-runner

 The image will be scaled accordingly and images with a 2:1 aspect ratio work best (such as images with resolution of 800x400).
 Larger files will obviously increase the size of the gadget snap and the resulting Ubuntu Core image.